RuiAAPeres/iOSArchitecture/README.md

 iOSArchitecture
 ===============

-Sample project showing a common architecture I use when creating iOS Projects
+Sample project showing a common architecture I use when creating iOS Projects.

 Requirements
 ============